- HIV tests are recommended for everyone.

-If either rapid test is positive, the Western blot test is done (on a blood test) to confirm that the person is HIV positive.
+If either rapid test is positive, the Fourth Generation test is done (on a blood test) to confirm that the person is HIV positive.

 It’s important to know there are three types of results that can come from a rapid test: non-reactive, invalid, and reactive.